hnucamendi/codingCheatSheet/JavaScript/README.md

 // }
 ```

 We can think of objects as a way to describe items, in a list of values, just like if we made a list of something.
-For example a car would have a color, make, model, and some other properties, we can define those using an object
+For example, a car would have a color, make, model, and some other properties, we can define those using an object

 ```JavaScript
 const car = {